abhishek-kathuria/abhishek-kathuria/README.md

 I'm a Data Science Graduate Student from Canada.
 Here's some info about me!

 ⚡ Education: <br>
-- **Master of Engineering in Applied Data Science at University of Victoria** - ML and Natural Language based Product Recommendation Models.
-[British Columbia, Canada.
+- **Master of Engineering in Applied Data Science at University of Victoria** - Optimization for ML, Deep Learning, Data Analysis, Big Data [British Columbia, Canada.
 Sept 21-May 23]

 ⚡ Work experience: <br>
 - **Data Scientist Co-op intern at Loblaw Digital** - ML and Natural Language based Product Recommendation Models.
 [Toronto.
 8 months]